No-Name-404/My_Style/README.md

                 time=0.2,
                 repeat=2 )
 ```
-Only 6 Values in this function
+Only 6 values in this function
 __________________________
 ###  Downloading